Rhode Island Red: Chicken Breed, Eggs, Color, Size, Pictures

 How long do Rhode Island Red chickens lay eggs?

-Can Rhode Island Red chickens fly?
+Are Rhode Island Red chickens friendly?

 Summary